Persian Cat Personality, Energy, and Social Traits

 How Persians show affection:

-• Gentle head nudges or slow blinks
+• Gentle head nudges

-• Following owners from room to room
+• Following you calmly from room to room

 Interaction With Children

-• Respect for the cat’s need to retreat
+• Respect for the cat’s space

 Compatibility With Other Pets

-They tend to do best with:
+They do best with:

 • Other calm cats